citymorph/CoronaImageDownloader/README.md

--- Title of an alert shown when resources info cannot be retrieved id.errorConnectingTitle = "Error connecting to server" -- Message of an alert shown when resources info cannot be retrieved id.errorConnectingMessage = "Cannot connect to resources server.
-Please check your internet connection and try again later."
+-- Title of an alert shown when resources info cannot be retrieved id.errorConnectingTitle = "Error connecting to server" -- Message of an alert shown when resources info cannot be retrieved id.errorConnectingMessage = "Cannot connect to resources server. " ..
+							"Please check your internet connection and try again later."
--- Title of an alert shown when image download fails id.errorDownloadingTitle = "Error downloading resources" -- Message of an alert shown when image download fails id.errorDownloadingMessage = "Failed to download resources from server.
-Please check your internet connection and try again later."
+-- Title of an alert shown when image download fails id.errorDownloadingTitle = "Error downloading resources" -- Message of an alert shown when image download fails id.errorDownloadingMessage = "Failed to download resources from server. " ..
+							 "Please check your internet connection and try again later."
 -- Button label to quit application when alert popup shows (only on Android) id.exitButtonLabel = "Exit"
 -- Button label to try again when alert popup shows (only on Android)